Skills, Professional Background, Accomplishments by Dominic Nozzi

 He was the lead planner for Gainesville’s 26-mile greenway trail system.
 He served as editor for the update of the city’s “Development Guide,” which is an award-winning guide describing, in layman’s terms, the steps one must follow to go through the city’s development process, and a graphic and written summary of various planning concepts and city development objectives.
 He was awarded Employee of the Month for the City Department of Community Development in 1987 and Employee of the Year for the Department in 1993.

-Selected Published Articles
+Selected Published Articles He Has Authored

 Nozzi, D. “Fighting the Correct Battle.”
 The Gainesville Sun, 2 February, 2002.